BryceBarclay/Deep-Neural-Networks/README.md

 2. A variation of RNN (and maybe separately LSTM)
 3. A variation of CNN
 4. Autoencoder (if we have time)

+## Organization of Code
+The code is organized so that modifications can be made for the Keras version of the project as follows:

+1. to add/modify data or change problem parameters modify data_prep.py script
+2. to add/modify models (CNN, GRU, LSTM, MLP) modify keras_models.py in utils
+3. to modify hyperparameters modify main_keras.py script.

+The results of a given run (the hyperparameters, train and test loss) will be saved into a file in the results folder with a time stamp of the run.